RandomizerAi/randomizer-contract/README.md

 Below are some important Randomizer functions for your dapp:

 - `request(callbackGasLimit)`: Makes a request for a random value and returns the request ID.
+- `request(callbackGasLimit, confirmations)`: Makes a request for a random value (with a callback after a number of block confirmations, max 40), and returns the request ID.
 - `estimateFee(callbackGasLimit)`: Estimates the fee for a request given a callback gas limit.
+- `estimateFee(callbackGasLimit, confirmations)`: Estimates the fee for a request given a callback gas limit with confirmations.
 - `estimateFeeUsingGasPrice(callbackGasLimit, gasPrice)`: Estimates the fee for a request given a callback gas limit and gas price (usable for front-ends).
+- `estimateFeeUsingConfirmationsAndGasPrice(callbackGasLimit, confirmations, gasPrice)`: Estimates the fee for a request given a callback gas limit, confirmations, and gas price (usable for front-ends).
 - `getFeeStats(requestID)`: Returns the total amount paid and refunded for a request (handy if your users pay for requests and you want your contract to refund the remainder).
 - `clientDeposit(address) payable`: Deposit attached ETH (`msg.value`) to Randomizer for the client contract.
 You can combine this with `estimateFee(callbackGasLimit)` to have your users attach the ETH fee themselves for the VRF request ([read more](https://randomizer.ai/docs#withdrawing)).
 - `clientWithdrawTo(address, amount)`: Integrate this function in your smart contract to withdraw deposited ETH from Randomizer to the designated address.